Summit to Unlock Investment in Energy Infrastructure

 The Treasurer and founder National Executive Committee member of HPAUL, Dan Marlone Nabutsabi, has been appointed as Alternate Chair to the Operators and Developers Chamber of the Hydropower Sustainability Assessment Protocol – Protocol Governing Council (PGC).
 This is the council of the International Hydropower Association (IHA) directly responsible for operationalizing the Protocol.

 The Operators and Developers Chamber is composed of 15 corporate members from different continents.
-It is chaired by Ken Adams, who is also the current Chairman of IHA.
+It is chaired by Ken Adams, who is also the current President of IHA.
 Dan, a professional financial accountant, replaces Ricardo Krauskopf Neto, formerly with Itaipu Binacional company of Brazil.
 The two-year tenure took effect early 2018.

 “This is a great opportunity for increased visibility of HPAUL in particular and Uganda’s Renewable Energy sector in general,” said Solomon Okongo Oola, also a member of HPAUL NEC.